Recommended Reading.

 Visible Explanations

 This Tufte publication focuses on pictures of verbs, motion representation, process and dynamics, causes and effects, explanation, and narrative.
-Visual evidence used in deciding to launch the space shuttle Challenger is detailed.
+It details the visual evidence used in deciding to launch the space shuttle Challenger.

 Universal Principles of Design